 Rather than using a physical, removable SIM card, eSIMs are built into the phone and configured via software.
 Since only a small number of carriers currently support the technology, phones with eSIM also include a separate physical SIM slot as well.

-As a result, the iPhone XS and iPhone XR models are the first dual SIM iPhones that Apple has made.
-In most of the world, these models have one physical SIM slot, coupled with an eSIM.
-Most or all of the versions sold in Hong Kong, Macau, and China, however, take two physical SIMs instead.
+As a result, the iPhone XS and iPhone XR models were the first dual SIM iPhones that Apple made.
+In most of the world, these and subsequent models have one physical SIM slot, coupled with an eSIM.
+Versions sold in Hong Kong, Macau, and China, however, take two physical SIMs instead.

 While using an eSIM to provide a second SIM option is certainly useful, it doesn’t yet provide the same flexibility as two physical slots.
 As mentioned, carriers around the world have been slow to support eSIM, with none other than a few international SIM providers currently offering prepaid service.